Tierion/now-boltwall/README.md

 Learn more about all available [configurations](#configurations) further below.

 The `name` parameter will determine the name of the project used for deployment and will be used in the final URL.
-If none is passed, `name` defaults to the name of the project directory (`now-boltwall`).
+If none is passed, `name` defaults to the name of the project directory (e.g. `now-boltwall`).

 ## Configurations

 The following configurations are available to be set for deployment.
 Save them in your `.env` file to persist across deployments (and between `dev` and `prod`).
-They can also be set via `now secrets` by setting the _lowercase_ variable name equivalent, but cannot be read afterward.
+They can also be set via `vercel secrets` by setting the _lowercase_ variable name equivalent, but cannot be read afterward.

 Remember that if you save `now-boltwall secrets` in a `.env` file at the same location,